We've been featured in:

 By Lewis Cobain.
-Last Updated 8th Decemebr 2023.
+Last Updated On 4th February 2025.
 The specialist solicitors we have at Legal Expert have been able to successfully claim for whiplash with physiotherapy compensation for clients across the country.
 In this whiplash compensation guide, we will look at a particular whiplash claim with physio.

 The claimant, in this case, was waiting to enter a roundabout when a car approaching from behind failed to sufficiently break and stop in time.
 The car collided with the rear of the claimants’ car.
 This caused soft tissue injuries to the claimant’s back and neck.
-This resulted in a whiplash with physio compensation settlement of £6,440 made up of general and special damages.
+This resulted in a whiplash with physio compensation settlement.

 whiplash with physiotherapy